bartkowiaktomasz/algorithmic-challenges/HackerRank - Interview Preparation Kit/README.md

  - [x] Tree: Huffman Decoding
  > You are given pointer to the root of the Huffman tree and a binary coded string to decode.
 You need to print the decoded string.

+- [x] Balanced Forest
+> What's the minimum weight of a node that can be added to the tree such that the tree can be cut in two places and the resulting three trees have the same weight?

+_Solve in `O(n)` using DFS.
+For each node keep track (`Counter`) of subtree sums (cumulative) seen above it (up to the root) and below it (another `Counter`).
+Use DFS to traverse all edges, considering, for each edge, whether it can be cut or not.
+It can be cut when one of four cases is met (see `Tree_BalancedForest.py` for detailed description of all the cases).
+Note: The edges are given not in tree order, it is necessary to build a graph and then convert it to a tree._